 Hannah is a graduate of The George Washington University Law School, where she was the first student in the university’s history to pursue and complete a JD/MA in Women’s, Gender & Sexuality Studies.
-Hannah’s legal career has always been dedicated to empowering and advocating for those going through a difficult time; she worked in civil rights litigation combating police brutality and employment discrimination before joining the Rocky Mountain Victim Law Center, where she represented survivors of domestic violence, sexual assault and gender-based discrimination as a staff attorney in Title IX proceedings and civil injunctive matters.
+Hannah’s legal career has always been dedicated to empowering and advocating for those going through a difficult time; she has worked in civil rights litigation combating police brutality and employment discrimination as well as represented survivors of domestic violence, sexual assault and gender-based discrimination in Title IX proceedings and civil injunctive matters.

 In her free time, Hannah enjoys going to concerts, reading, and exploring beautiful Colorado with her partner and her dog, Captain.